 In the case we are a partner in a partnership or a member of a limited liability company or other entity that is treated as a partnership for U.S. federal income tax purposes, Treasury regulations provide that we are deemed to own our proportionate share of the partnership's assets, and to earn our proportionate share of the partnership's income, for purposes of the asset and gross income tests applicable to REITs, as described below.
 Our proportionate share of a partnership's assets and income is based on our capital interests in the partnership.
 However, solely for purposes of the 10% value test, described below, the determination of our interest in partnership assets is based on our proportionate interest in the equity and certain debt securities issued by the partnership.
 In addition, the assets and gross income of the partnership are deemed to retain the same character in our hands.
-Thus, our proportionate share of the assets and items of income of the Operating Partnership and any subsidiaries treated as partnerships for U.S. federal income taxation of partnerships and their partners is provided below in "-Tax Aspects of the Operating Partnership and Our Other Subsidiary Partnerships."
+Thus, our proportionate share of the assets and items of income of the Operating Partnership and any subsidiaries treated as partnerships for

+U.S. federal income tax purposes will be treated as our assets and items of income for purposes of applying the REIT requirements.
+A summary of the rules governing the U.S. federal income taxation of partnerships and their partners is provided below in "-Tax Aspects of the Operating Partnership and Our Other Subsidiary Partnerships."
 As the sole general partner of the Operating Partnership, we have direct control over it and indirect control over the subsidiaries in which the Operating Partnership or a subsidiary has a controlling interest.
 We currently intend to operate these entities in a manner consistent with the requirements for our qualification as a REIT.